Assistant Professor; Director of Choral Activities

 DMA, Michigan State University

-Andrew Minear is the new Director of Choral Activities at the University of Alabama where he leads the university choirs, oversees the graduate choral conducting program, and teaches courses in conducting and choral literature.
+Dr. Andrew Minear is Assistant Professor in Choral Studies and Director of Choral Activities at the University of Alabama where he leads the university choirs, oversees the graduate choral conducting program, and teaches courses in conducting and choral literature.

-With over one hundred appearances across eleven states, Andrew Minear is an active guest conductor, clinician, adjudicator, and presenter.
-Upcoming engagements include all-state choirs in Kentucky, Louisiana, and Mississippi.
-His scholarly interests include choral literature and programming, community building in choral ensembles, and emotional response to music.
+With over one hundred appearances across thirteen states, Dr. Minear is an active guest conductor, clinician, adjudicator, and presenter.
+Recent or upcoming engagements include all-state choirs in Alabama, Florida, Georgia, Kentucky, Louisiana, and Mississippi.
+His scholarly interests include choral literature and programming, community building in choral ensembles, conducting pedagogy, and emotional response to music.
 He has twice directed the high school choir at Blue Lake Fine Arts Camp and conducted the Florida Ambassadors of Music on performance tours of Europe.
-Professor Minear’s dedication to students and passion for expressive music-making have been cultivated through teaching experiences in children’s, church, community, middle school, high school, and collegiate choral settings.
+Dr. Minear’s dedication to students and passion for expressive music-making have been cultivated through conductor-teacher experiences in children’s, church, community, middle school, high school, and collegiate choral settings.

-Professor Minear holds memberships with the American Choral Directors Association, Chorus America, the College Music Society, the International Federation of Choral Music, the National Collegiate Choral Organization, and the National Association for Music Education.
-In the past he served as the Student Membership Supervisor for the Michigan School Vocal Music Association, the Florida ACDA R & S Chair for Senior High Choirs, Women’s Choirs, and Children’s Choirs, and District 8 Chair for the Florida Vocal Association.
+Dr. Minear holds memberships with the American Choral Directors Association, Chorus America, the College Music Society, the International Federation of Choral Music, the National Collegiate Choral Organization, and the National Association for Music Education.
+He currently serves as the Alabama ACDA Repertoire and Resources officer for College and University Choirs and coordinates the ALACDA Collegiate Choral Festival.
+In the past, he served as the Student Membership Supervisor for the Michigan School Vocal Music Association, the Florida ACDA R & S Chair for Senior High Choirs, Women’s Choirs, and Children’s Choirs, and District 8 Chair for the Florida Vocal Association.
 He coordinated district and state honor choirs, and served on the Orange County Choral Leadership and Curriculum Writing Teams.
-A proponent of lifelong singing, in 2014 Mr. Minear founded the Keep Singing Project, a service that connects graduating high school chorus seniors with choral organizations in their community or at their chosen college or university.
+A proponent of lifelong singing, in 2014 Minear founded the Keep Singing Project, a service that connects graduating high school chorus seniors with choral organizations in their community or at their chosen college or university.

-Mr. Minear has attended workshops with Rodney Eichenberger and was recently recognized as a finalist for the 2015 American Prize in Conducting.
-At Michigan State University he studied conducting with Dr. David Rayl, Dr. Jonathan Reed, and Dr. Sandra Snow.
-Mr. Minear received his Bachelor of Music Education and Master of Music Education from Florida State University where he studied with Dr. Judy Bowers, Dr. Kevin Fenton, and Dr. André Thomas.
+Dr. Minear has attended conducting workshops with Rodney Eichenberger, Simon Halsey and Helmuth Rilling.
+He was recently recognized as a finalist for the 2015 American Prize in Conducting.
+Dr. Minear received his Doctor of Musical Arts degree in choral conducting from Michigan State University where he studied with Dr. David Rayl, Dr. Jonathan Reed, and Dr. Sandra Snow.
+He received his Bachelor of Music Education and Master of Music Education from Florida State University where he studied with Dr. Judy Bowers, Dr. Kevin Fenton, and Dr. André Thomas.